josuttis/belleviews/README.md

 This library does not replace the ranges library.
 It only is an alternative for the views in the standard library.
-Usually, it should be possible to combione both.
+Usually, it should even be possible to combione both.

 ## How to use Belle Views